Leonardo-Boss/suckless-site/tools.suckless.org/sinit.md

 `git clone http://git.suckless.org/sinit`

-sinit is currently considered complete and finished, no further development is expected to happen.
+sinit is considered complete and no further development is expected to happen.

 Contact
 -------